7 Budget-Friendly East Coast Road Trip Destinations

 For scenic views and charming atmosphere, visit the Castle Hill Inn, the former summer home of a Harvard marine biologist.
 The lawn is covered with Adirondack chairs to look out at the Narragansett Bay.
 Visit here for a drink, a meal, or just to catch the sunset on the lawn or from the lighthouse.

 There are many various accommodations in Newport that are perfect for any budget.
-The Newport Harbor Hotel & Marina is close to attractions and on average is $83/night.
+The Newport Harbor Hotel & Marina is close to attractions or the Historic Hill Inn.

 NEW YORK CITY, NEW YORK

 Submitted by: Inma Gregorio, A World to Travel

 I never get tired of walking around its iconic landmarks and undiscovered places not so famous but incredibly charming and interesting as well.
 So much that I cannot wait to go back and continue exploring its many faces and a bunch of unusual things to do in New York City beyond the touristy path!